KyleAMathews/typography.js/docs/what.md

 #### Pick font sizes from a scale and then set the "scale ratio"
 Pick other font sizes (e.g. for headers) off a scale.
-The *scale ratio* determines the exact font size that's choosen.
+The *scale ratio* determines the exact font size that's chosen.
 Don't set exact header sizes.
 Instead pick where to place them on a scale.
 Like everything in Typography.js, we're only concerned about defining the *relationship* between elements and then compiling these relationships into actual